emmanuel-chalacas/expo-supabase-starter/docs/product/projects-feature-ui-ux.md

 Out of scope
 - Database schema, RLS policies, ingestion merge logic, or storage policies.
 Refer to [docs/projects-feature.md](docs/projects-feature.md:1) and [docs/security/rbac-rls-review.md](docs/security/rbac-rls-review.md:1) for backend details.

+Design system conformance
+- This specification conforms to Omnivia UI and UX Steering Guide v1.1 [docs/product/ui-ux-steering-guide.md](docs/product/ui-ux-steering-guide.md).
+- All screens and components must:
+  - Use shared design tokens for color, typography, spacing, radii, elevation, motion, and states.
+  - Use SF Pro Text/Display typography scales; respect Dynamic Type.
+  - Use a 4-pt spacing grid; default radii md 12 and lg 16 for cards and buttons.
+  - Use elevation tokens for soft shadows and overlay scrims; avoid harsh shadows.
+  - Use motion tokens (xfast/fast/standard/slow/xslow) and spring transitions where appropriate; respect Reduced Motion.
+  - Iconography policy: prefer SF Symbols on iOS with Ionicons fallback; keep baseline size 24 and consistent fill/outline style per context.
+  - Emit haptics for selection, success, warning, error, and destructive actions per the haptics token map; respect user settings and throttle repeats.
+  - Avoid hard-coded values; prefer token references and primitives in [components/ui](components/ui:1) and [constants/colors.ts](constants/colors.ts:1).
+- iPhone-first baseline (applies to Projects)
+  - Large-title navigation on top-level screens with smooth collapse to compact on scroll.
+  - Respect safe areas including Dynamic Island and home indicator; define a bottom action area with a minimum 24 pt inset above the home indicator.
+  - Sheets for tasks and editors with medium and large detents and a visible grabber; blurred background and dim overlay; drag-to-dismiss where safe.
+  - Long-press context menus for secondary actions on list rows, cards, and media (iOS); Android uses overflow menu or bottom sheet.
+  - Keyboard management with a pinned form action footer above the keyboard; provide Next/Done navigation between fields.
+  - Edge-swipe back enabled on iOS where safe; Android relies on system back; avoid gesture conflicts with horizontal swipes.
+  - Dynamic Type validated from small to extra large, including 320-pt width; Reduced Motion paths swap to fades/instant transitions.

 1. Information architecture and navigation